 Unfortunately the same applies when it comes to business registrations.
 For one to simply register a business name or a company it takes a longer time because of the back and forth that must happen between the Mombasa office and the Nairobi office.
 With technology in this day and age, this should be a problem of the past.
 One of the lawyers present at the event stated that even with the presence of the Huduma Centers that were created last year, improvement is yet to be seen.
 I do hope the situation will improve soon.
 This is not an ideal environment for business minds and entities to invest out of Nairobi.
 It is imperative that something should be done.

 Addressing the lack of education forums, this is definitely not the last of the IP sensitization forums that will be held in Mombasa and its environs.
 It is also important that the stakeholders in the creative industries to mobilize themselves for similar events and invite interested parties to share and impart their knowledge to help grow the creative industries outside Nairobi.

 As we try to contemplate the way forward to curb the challenges highlighted, it is important to be equipped with wit too.
 For example, if a contracting party claims not to have a photocopier to make a copy of the agreement you are about to sign, you can make a copy for yourself across the street.
 If they refuse, it is not a deal worth risking.
 What you will lose is far much greater than just failing to get a copy of the contract.

 See previous posts on Top Ailments in the Creative Industries on previous discussions to addressing the challenge hindering the growth of creative industries in Kenya.

-If you have not yet voted, please vote for lizlenjo.com for Best Topical Blog.
+If you have not yet voted, please vote for lizlenjo.test for Best Topical Blog.
 Go to www.blogawards.co.ke/vote/ .
 Voting closes on 30th of April 2015.